plfa/plfa.github.io/src/plfa/part2/Lambda.lagda.md

 _ = S (λ()) (S (λ()) Z)
 ```

-Instead, we'll use a "smart constructor", uses [proof by reflection]({{ site.baseurl }}/Decidable/#proof-by-reflection) to check the inequality while type checking:
+Instead, we'll use a "smart constructor", which uses [proof by reflection]({{ site.baseurl }}/Decidable/#proof-by-reflection) to check the inequality while type checking:

 ```
 S′ : ∀ {Γ x y A B}